pmillart/virtual-partner-bootcamp/Azure Infrastructure/Day 2 - Operations/WDS/Managing and Monitoring Azure Workloads - Trainer Guide.md

 6.  **PaaS monitoring** CCS are experienced at monitoring IaaS-based workloads.
 They are less experienced with PaaS workloads, and are unsure what level of monitoring they need to implement vs what is taken care of by the cloud provider.
 As the number of managed PaaS applications increases, they need to define best practice patterns for SQL Database and Web App monitoring and alerts.

+7.  **VM and server compliance** An internal security audit recently identified several on-premises and Azure servers which did not comply with CCS standards.
+They need a way to prevent this happening in future.

+8.  **Cost management** As Azure spending increases, there have been several incidents in which CCS customers have complained about unnecessary spend on their Azure bill or questioned the value that Azure is bringing to their organization.
+CCS need a way to manage, report and optimize Azure costs for their customers.

 ### Customer objections

 1. Cost is a concern.
 As well as being cost-efficient, CCS prefer solutions that keep any costs associated with managing a customer solution within the customer subscription, rather than centralizing management costs into a CCS subscription and then having to apportion across customers.